- Get Support

 - Contact Us

-Of his time at The Beacon Peter said “My Employment Mentor is the most wonderful person and goes beyond the bounds of her remit to support people.
-The personal help and intervention I have come across has been wonderful.
-Without this, I wouldn’t have seen a future for myself.”
+“My employment mentor is the most wonderful person and goes beyond the bounds of her remit to support people.
+Without this support, I wouldn’t have seen a future for myself.” – Peter

 Peter is hoping to train as an LGV (Larger Goods Vehicle) driver, and he has received funding from WWTW programmes in order to do so.
 He is striving toward independence with a stable job and his own accommodation.

 Every year, Pete joins us for our annual #CumbrianChallenge in the Lake District, where he also spends time talking to participants about the positive impact WWTW has had on his life.